Australia So Much to See

 The original purpose of the station was to provide weather data for the UK atomic weapons tests at Emu Plains and Maralinga and to support the rocket testing program based at Woomera.
 Giles Weather Station was transferred from the Department of Defence to the Bureau of Meteorology in 1972.

 The Giles Weather Station operates on South Australian time, so remember this when going to see the morning weather balloon release.
-The stations was established in 1956 by the Weapons Research Establishment (now known as the Defence Science and Technology Organisation), a division of the Department of Defence.
+The station was established in 1956 by the Weapons Research Establishment (now known as the Defence Science and Technology Organisation), a division of the Department of Defence.

 The enclosure pictured at right contains the evaporation pond, thermometers and wind gauges.
 Wind at the taller on one the left is twice the speed as at the shorter on to the right of the picture.